ahelmi365/GET-JS-Talk/README.md

 ## Await

 - `await` is a keyword that is used inside an `async` function.
-- `await` waits for the promise to `resolve` and returns the result.
+- `await` waits for the `promise` to `resolve` and returns the result.
 - We use the `await` keyword to wait for the response to come back before moving on to the next line of code
-- `await` only works inside `async` functions within regular JavaScript code, however it can be used on its own with JavaScript modules.
+- `await` only works inside `async` functions within regular JavaScript code, however it can be used on its own with JavaScript `modules`.
 - Example

   ```js